 HYDROFLEX STD membrane

-Mix the contents of the HYDROFLEX pail until thoroughly blended.
+Mix the contents of the HYDROFLEX STD pail until thoroughly blended.
 This will remove any settling of the contents due to storage.

-In a clean container, mix HYDROFLEX and Type GU Portland cement at a ratio (by weight) of one-to-one.
+In a clean container, mix HYDROFLEX STD and Type GU Portland cement at a ratio (by weight) of one-to-one.
 Add Portland cement in small increments to prevent lumps from occurring.

 Allow mixture to set up for 5 minutes and mix again to break the initial set.